Rose Oil vs Rosehip Oil: Which Is Better?

 Oil Affinity Scale

-To guide you in selecting the most suitable oil, we’ve developed the “Oil Affinity Scale,” which rates how well each oil aligns with different skin types:
+To help you choose the best oil, we created the “Oil Affinity Scale.”
+This scale shows how well each oil works with different skin types.

 Skin Cycling with Rose Oils

 Skin cycling involves alternating the use of rose oil and rosehip seed oil to maximize their individual benefits.
-By understanding the nuances of rose oil vs rosehip seed oil, you can apply rosehip seed oil on certain days to support skin elasticity and provide deep hydration.
+By learning the differences between rose oil and rosehip seed oil, you can use rosehip seed oil on specific days.
+This will help support skin elasticity and give deep hydration.

 On alternate days, use rose oil to maintain moisture balance and enjoy its aromatherapeutic qualities.
 This rotation allows your skin to benefit from both oils without becoming overexposed to a single ingredient.